matt-winfield/JSIL-Example/README.md

 # JSIL Compilation Example

 This is an example of compilation of a C# class library using [JSIL](https://github.com/sq/JSIL), and using it in a front-end page.
+This is useful since it allows for sharing of DTO or logic between a backend API and frontend.

 The Libraries folder is produced by building the JSIL project.